+Brigadier General Dennis A. Crall is the Director – Command, Control, Communications, Computers (C4), Headquarters Marine Corps and the CIO of the Marine Corps.
 Brig.
-Gen. Dennis A. Crall is the deputy CIO of the Marine Corps and director of the Command, Control, Communications and Computers Branch.
-Crall is a career aviation command and control officer with multiple joint assignments for the U.S. Central Command, including chief of the Joint Cyberspace Center and the division chief of information operations.
-Crall is a graduate of the University of South Carolina, earned a Master of Science in Military Operational Art and Science at the U.S. Air Force Air Command and Staff College and an M.S. in National Security Strategy at the National War College.
+Gen. Crall is a career aviation command and control officer who has commanded at the Squadron and Group levels.
+He also has multiple joint assignments for the U.S. Central Command, including chief of the Joint Cyberspace Center and the division chief of information operations.
+Brig.
+Gen. Crall is a graduate of the University of South Carolina, earned a Master of Science in Military Operational Art and Science at the U.S. Air Force Air Command and Staff College and an M.S. in National Security Strategy at the National War College.

 Dominic Cussatt is the acting chief information security officer for the Veterans Affairs Department.
 He is an executive of the VA Office of Information and Technology’s Enterprise Cybersecurity Strategy team, and prior to joining VA, was a deputy CISO with the Defense Department.
 As acting CISO, Cussatt is focused on ensuring the protection of veteran data by developing a plan for VA’s information security posture.